espiem/Quartz/content/z_mechanics/Character Building V1.3/Character Building/Feats/Cut from the Air.md

 **Trigger** You are the target of a physical ranged Strike.

-**Requirements** You're aware of the attack, not [[Off-Guard]] against it, and either have a hand free or are wielding a melee weapon.
+**Requirements** You're aware of the attack, not [[z_mechanics/PF2e Mechanics_1.5_09122024/Effects/Conditions/Off-Guard]] against it, and either have a hand free or are wielding a melee weapon.

 * * *